majd1239/GlassDoor-Reviews-Scrapper/README.md

 # GlassDoor-Reviews-Scrapper

-This python script collects all the reviews of a company on glassdoor.com.<br>
+This python script collects any company's reviews on glassdoor.com.<br>
 It organize the reviews in a csv file with the following headers:<br>
 <b>headline, date, rating, job title, job status, pros, cons, management advice and outlook.</b><Br>